Why Every Mom Needs A Postpartum Care Kit

 How To Put Your Postpartum Care Kit Together

 Don’t wait to create your postpartum care kit until after you give birth.
-Start getting it ready right now to have you prepared before baby arrives.
+Start getting it ready right now to have you prepared before the baby arrives.

 You’ll want to have a basket or large tote bag where you can place all your items.